 Federal Supplemental Education Opportunity Grants (FSEOG)

-FSEOG funds are awarded on a first come, first complete basis to Pell eligible undergraduate students on the basis of financial need who have a completed financial aid file prior to April 1 of the year the school year begins.
-These funds are awarded to students directly by the University and are limited to the funds allocated to the University by the U.S. Department of Education.
+FSEOG funds are awarded on a first come, first complete basis to Pell eligible undergraduate students on the basis of financial need.
+These funds are awarded to students directly by the University and are limited to the funds allocated by the U.S. Department of Education.

 Teacher Education Assistance for College and Higher Education Grant (TEACH Grant)

-The U.S. Department of Education's TEACH Grant Program provides funds to students who are completing or who plan to complete coursework that is required to begin a career in teaching (undergraduates at UNL who are admitted into a Teacher Education Program meet this requirement), and who agree to teach full-time for at least four years as a highly qualified teacher; at a school servicing low-income students; and in a high-need field.
-Additional information can be found here.
+The U.S. Department of Education's TEACH Grant Program provides funds to students who are completing or who plan to complete coursework that is required to begin a career in teaching (undergraduates at Nebraska who are admitted into a Teacher Education Program meet this requirement), and who agree to teach full-time for at least four years as a highly qualified teacher; at a school servicing low-income students; and in a high-need field.

 Iraq and Afghanistan Service Grant